f5devcentral/f5-agility-labs-xc/docs/class1/lab6.rst

      .. image:: _static/lab6-028.PNG

 #.
 You will now be returned to the main Distributed configuration.
-The final step is to change the 'Default Chace TTL' value from the origin server for demonstration purposes.
+The final step is to change the 'Default Cache TTL' value from the origin server for demonstration purposes.
 Select 'Configure' under the 'Cache Options'.

      .. image:: _static/lab6-029.PNG